Savute Elephant Camp is situated next to the Savute Channel.

 - English muffins with smoked salmon, scrambled eggs and dill sauce

-On the evening we visited camp we were fortunate enough to be there for the traditional boma dinner, all cooked on an open fire and a barbecue.
-This included local Botswana cuisine such as papa (maize meal – the local staple food), seswa (shredded beef) and morogo (similar to spinach) as well as more regional braai fare – steaks and boerewors (beef sausage).
+We were fortunate enough to be in camp for the traditional boma dinner, all cooked on an open fire and a barbecue.
+This included Botswanan dishes such as papa (maize meal – the local staple food), seswa (shredded beef) and morogo (similar to spinach), as well as more regional braai fare – steaks and boerewors (beef sausage).
 This was all accompanied by delicious salads.
-Eating in the boma was a really sociable experience too where everyone sat around and chatted about the days’ events.
+Eating in the boma was a really sociable experience too!

 Dining style: Individual Tables